Special Matrices

 Special Matrices #

-Certain types of matrices have special structural properties that are widely used in linear algebra and machine learning.
+Certain types of matrices have special structural properties that are widely used in linear algebra and ML.

 \[ A^T = A \]